 The Horn of Africa has faced regular large outbreaks in recent years where "Over 800 people have died of cholera in Somalia since the beginning of the year [2017]" (Global Task Force on Cholera Control, 2017, p.6).
-The WHO highlighted reasons in its 2017 report saying, "Major underlying causes of these outbreaks are poor environmental infrastructure, lack of health care services, lack of safe water and sanitation, and increased population movement," (WHO, 2017).
+The WHO highlighted reasons in its 2017 report saying, "Major underlying causes of these outbreaks are poor environmental infrastructure, lack of health care services, lack of safe water and sanitation, and increased population movement," which again brings Baidoa into focus (WHO, 2017).